 Long-term risks of ovarian tumors.
 Most studies of women using fertility drugs suggest that there are few if any long-term risks.
 However, a few studies suggest that women taking fertility drugs for 12 or more months without a successful pregnancy might be at increased risk of borderline ovarian tumors later in life.

 Women who never have pregnancies have an increased risk of ovarian tumors, so it might be related to the underlying problem rather than the treatment.
 Since success rates are typically higher in the first few treatment cycles, reevaluating medication use every few months and concentrating on the treatments that have the most success appear to be appropriate.

 Several surgical procedures can correct problems or otherwise improve female fertility.
 However, surgical treatments for fertility are rare these days due to the success of other treatments.
 They include:

-Tubal surgeries.
-If your fallopian tubes are blocked or filled with fluid (hydrosalpinx), your doctor may recommend laparoscopic surgery to remove adhesions, dilate a tube or create a new tubal opening.
-This surgery is rare, as pregnancy rates are usually better with IVF.
-For hydrosalpinx, removal of your tubes (salpingectomy) or blocking the tubes close to the uterus can improve your chances of pregnancy with IVF.
+- Tubal surgeries.
+If your fallopian tubes are blocked or filled with fluid, your doctor might recommend laparoscopic surgery to remove adhesions, dilate a tube or create a new tubal opening.
+This surgery is rare, as pregnancy rates are usually better with in vitro fertilization (IVF).
+For this surgery, removal of your tubes or blocking the tubes close to the uterus can improve your chances of pregnancy with IVF.

 The most commonly used methods of reproductive assistance include:

-Intrauterine insemination (IUI).
-During IUI, millions of healthy sperm are placed inside the uterus close to the time of ovulation.
+- Intrauterine insemination (IUI).
+During IUI, millions of healthy sperm are placed inside the uterus around the time of ovulation.

 Coping and support